Raytwo/Cobalt/README.md

   Please note that the auto-update feature and logs are not available for the time being.
 No, we can not fix this.
 </details>

-> [!NOTE]
-> Only the Early Access builds of Yuzu are currently compatible.

 Boot the game, make sure the Cobalt version is shown on the bottom right of the Title Scene, and you're good to go.
 Proceed to the Wiki to find out about the [various features](https://github.com/Raytwo/Cobalt/wiki) available!